Soft Lamington Layer Cake

 Instructions

-• Add chocolate and cream into a large microwave bowl and microwave for 20 seconds at a time, mixing each time until smooth.
+• Add the dark chocolate, butter, brown sugar, glucose syrup and heavy cream to a large, microwave-safe bowl and microwave on high, for 20 seconds at a time, mixing well between each interval until smooth.
+Allow to cool completely but still at a pouring consistency.

 • Prepare mascarpone cheese – Add the mascarpone to a large mixing bowl (glass or metal) and use a spatula to stir and break up as some brands can be firmer than others.
 This helps break it up a little to prevent lumps in your whipped cream.

 • Whip remaining ingredients – Add the cold heavy cream, powdered sugar and vanilla to the mascarpone.
-Use an electric hand mixer fitted with beaters, or a stand mixer fitted with a whisk attachment to whip on medium high speed until you reach stiff peaks.
-This usually takes about 3 – 4 minutes to achieve and looks stiff enough to hold its shape but still appears smooth.
-What you’re looking for is a smooth but stiff whipped cream, not one that looks split.
-If it looks split or separated, congratulations, you’re on your way to making butter and you’ll need to start again.
+You can use an electric hand mixer or a stand mixer with a whisk attachment to whip to stiff peaks.
+I find it easier to get the right texture with a hand whisk.
+You’re aiming for a smooth, stiff whipped cream that holds its shape but still looks silky.
+If it looks split or grainy, it’s been overwhipped.

 Notes